 The droids' lack of intelligence may be explained by the various Corrupt Corporate Executives, especially the Neimodians, being extremely paranoid cowards that only used droid armies in the first place because they wanted soldiers that were one hundred percent loyal, constantly concerned about their subordinates turning on them, so could have intentionally had them programmed to be less than optimal.
 Also, it is well established that without constant memory wipes droids develop individual personalities, so this could have happened as well, though far less probable considering the aforementioned paranoia.

 The "FTL as a weapon" idea is averted in Star Wars — if a hyperdrive approaches a gravity well, it automatically shuts down and reverts the starship to realspace.
 Or, failing that, melts.
 Which pulls the starship back into realspace.
 The time someone gets stranded in hyperspace, we find out why there are so many safeguards.
 Also, if a ship hits a gravity well while in hyperspace, it's rather strongly implied that it will somehow be annihilated, killing all on board.
+The source of the gravity well in realspace would also be unharmed, because it's the "mass shadows" projected into hyperspace that cause this damage rather than a direct collision with realspace object.

 Also, with the kind of forces Star Wars throws around, "FTL as a weapon" might not always work.
 At one point in an older Star Wars comic, The Rebels set up the Executor on a collision course with three Star Destroyers exiting hyperspace, which promptly ram into the Executor at near light speed.
 The (fully shielded) Executor shrugs off the attack and casually proceeds with its original mission.